A Study of Botensilimab in Participants With Metastatic Pancreatic Cancer

 • Treatment with one of the following classes of drugs within the delineated time window prior to first dose of study drugs:

-• Cytotoxic agent within 3 weeks.
+• Cytotoxic agent within 3 weeks or 5 half-lives (whichever is greater).

 • Monoclonal antibodies, antibody-drug conjugates, radioimmunoconjugates, or investigational drug, within 4 weeks, or 5 half-lives, whichever is shorter.